SidneyFC17/fieloelr/doc/FD-ELR Functional Documentation.md

   :point_right: If this field is left blank, the system will automatically set the Question Name field with the 20 first characters of the Question Text.
 - **Shuffle Answer Options** - When this field is set to "true", the system will display the answer options in a different order each time the member makes a new allowed attempt for the question.
 - **Question Text** - This is the wording of the question.
 This is a rich text field.
 - **Answer Option Text** - For the Single Choice questions, the answer option text fields represent the alternatives of answers that will be displayed for the member.
+This field has a maximum limit of 255 characters.
  > At CMS, these alternatives are preceded by radio buttons, enabling the member to select only one answer.
 - **Is Correct** - When set to "true", indicates that the answer option is correct.
 When set to "false", indicates that the answer is not correct.